6 min read

 How would you expect an Engineer to close an NCR if he/she doesn’t even know what an NCR is or how to report it??

-How would you expect people on site to follow the ITPs when they have never seen an ITP before?
 How would you expect people to be able to follow the Design Drawings when they don’t even know where to find them?

-And it’s not only about terminology of course.
-It’s more about creating a culture of being proactive, transparent and continuous improving.
+It’s more about creating a culture of being proactive, transparent and continuously improving.

 A 30 minutes Quality Induction briefing on ITPs, specs, Document Controlmajor processes/ proceduresNCRs and inspections could really give the people who work on site a good introduction and actually make them more comfortable with things they have (probably) never heard of.
 Try it out!